 Other than the mess with Aaliyah, this may have been the biggest story yet.
-In a video anonymously sent to The Chicago Sun-Times, R. Kelly engaged in statutory rape with a 14-year-old girl.
+In a video anonymously sent to The Chicago Sun-Times, R. Kelly engaged in more underage sex with a 14-year-old girl.
 Jim DeRogatis, the journalist who received the tape, described its contents for The Village Voice.

-“You watch the video for which he was indicted and there is the disembodied look of the rape victim,” DeRogatis said.
+“You watch the video for which he was indicted and there is the disembodied look of the [victim],” DeRogatis said.
 “He orders her to call him Daddy.
 He urinates in her mouth and instructs her at great length on how to position herself to receive his ‘gift.’
-It’s a rape that you’re watching.
+It’s a [sexual assault] that you’re watching.
 So we’re not talking about rock star misbehavior, which men or women can do.
 We’re talking about predatory behavior.
 Their lives were ruined.”